tano-systems/meta-tanowrt/README.md

 ## 1 Prerequisites

+The recommended Linux distribution is Ubuntu 18.04 or Ubuntu 20.04.

 ### 1.1 Install Required Packages

 Install the required packages by executing the following commands depending on your distribution: